 NEGOTIATION OF SUCCESSOR CONTRACT

 A. Deadline Date

-The parties agree to enter into collective negotiation over a successor contract in accordance with Title 34:13A-1 et. seq., in a good faith effort to reach agreement on matters concerning the terms and conditions of employees' employment.
+The parties agree to enter into collective negotiation over a successor contract in accordance with Title 34:13A-1 through 13A-13, in a good faith effort to reach agreement on matters concerning the terms and conditions of employees' employment.